defencedigital/moduk-service-manual/app/views/user-research/understanding-military-personnel/README.md

 Acronyms are common in Defence.
 This is not always a choice: some acronyms are mandated and maintained by organisations like North Atlantic Treaty Organization (NATO).

 If possible, bring someone with military experience to help translate acronyms during research sessions.
-If this isn’t possible, you can [read a Defence acronym glossary](https://www.gov.uk).
+If this isn’t possible, you can [check the Defence acronym glossary](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/227048/acronyms_and_abbreviations_dec08.pdf).